 Are you aware of any, more unusual examples?
 A New York paper recently ran a piece about rich American tourist hiring personal bodyguards, for peace of mind during family holidays in Europe, in response to the terror threat.
 (I’m not quite sure what exactly they expected these guys to do, in the event of an attack, but they claimed it gave them greater reassurance.)
 Any evidence of that?

-Tourists hiring bodyguards in London and throughout Europe is more common than you would imagine.
-Whilst terrorism and the threat of being caught up in attack a likely catalyst, terror attacks by nature are unpredictable.
+Tourists hiring bodyguards in London, close protection services in Paris and throughout Europe is more common than you would imagine.
+Whilst terrorism and the threat of being caught up in attack a likely catalyst, terror attacks by their nature are unpredictable.
 So, what can a bodyguard do to protect you?
 Their job is not to prevent an attack, but to reduce the chance of you being caught up in one.
 This is done by intelligence gathering, reconnaissance, conducting a thorough threat and risk assessment of the client and area of operations before deployment.

 Whilst on the ground, bodyguards are constantly monitoring the area, the people and vehicles within it; looking for the ‘absence of the norm and presence of the abnormal’.
 It’s a sixth sense that becomes second nature from serving in the military or police, it can’t be taught on a two-week, two-bob close protection course.